gregory-ledenev/java-class-extension/doc/dynamic-class-extensions.md

 ```

 #### Cashing
-Cashing of extension objects are supported out of the box and it can be controlled via the `Classextension.cacheEnabled` property.
+Cashing of extension objects are supported out of the box, and it can be controlled via the `Classextension.cacheEnabled` property.
 Cache utilizes weak references to release extension objects that are not in use.
 Though, to perform full cleanup either the `cacheCleanup()` should be used or automatic cleanup can be initiated via the `scheduleCacheCleanup()`.
 If automatic cache cleanup is used - it can be stopped by calling the `shutdownCacheCleanup()`.

 #### Validation
 `DynamicClassExtension` offers a capability to validate extensions for a given class through its `checkValid(...)` method.
 An extension is deemed valid when corresponding operations are registered for all its methods.
 However, in certain scenarios, it's desirable to maintain extension validity while supporting only a subset of operations.
 This flexibility can be achieved by annotating specific methods in the extension interface with `@OptionalMethods` annotation.